 Chickens are birds, many birds are carriers of known illnesses, with salmonella being the most common.
 If you have ever managed to contract salmonella you will know about it!
 It is a horrible gastrointestinal bug and a common cause of food poisoning.
+Keeping your chicken eggs clean will prevent you catching this horrible disease!

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.